From April 2017 all organisations employing over 250 people are required to report on their gender pay gap. The information is published on the gov.uk

 that men earn.

-This is an increase of 1.28% on our April 2018 figure.
-When comparing median hourly rates, women earn £1.02
+When comparing median hourly rates, women earn £1.05

 for every £1